danrsc/bert_brain/README.md

-# bert_erp
+# bert_brain
-Code for using BERT model to predict ERP data
+Code for using BERT model to predict brain activity data